-Photo credits from top left: Auction House residency 2020, photo credit Matt Burrows; online workshop for Palace of Culture, Newlyn Exchange, 2021; Cultivator Cornwall funded skills development work at Trevone Quarry with blacksmith, Lisa Wisdom.
+L-R: Photo credit © Clore Leadership; install for Hospital Rooms at Longreach House; Cultivator Cornwall funded skills development work at Trevone Quarry with blacksmith, Lisa Wisdom.

-As an artist I set-up situations of collaboration and learning, enabling opportunity to ask questions, seek alternative viewpoints, and forge new connections.
+I am an artist who sets-up situations of collaboration and learning, enabling opportunity to ask questions, seek alternative viewpoints, and forge new connections.
 I approach my practice as practical research, and create artworks around subjects that I want to learn more about and better understand.

 TEXTS & INTERVIEWS - relating to my work and projects